 1st Broadwindsor Guides – for girls aged 10-14 yrs.

-Becoming increasingly popular is Zoom, a piece of software for your PC/Laptop/Mac (Click HERE to download) or an App for your smartphone (Links below).
+All ages are now familiar with Zoom, a piece of software for your PC/Laptop/Mac (Click HERE to download) or an App for your smartphone (Links below).

 You have to sign up, which is free and you’ll be asked for your email address and your date of birth.
 Once you have verified your email address, you can begin using Zoom.
 The ‘Zoom Client for Meetings’ will download automatically when you start or join your first Zoom meeting.
 If you are having difficulties, you can download it HERE.